Day Trip Itineraries

-- Another Waldoboro option starts with Morse's Sauerkraut and European Deli, then head to the inland town of Union for its lovely historic common and two scenic wineries.
-See my 2013 update for more details!
+- Another Waldoboro option starts with Morse’s Sauerkraut and European Deli, then head to the inland town of Union for its lovely historic common and two scenic wineries, Savage Oakes and Sweetgrass.

-- Rockland and its Farnsworth Museum, and Rockport - see my 2013 update for more details!
-See also my post on Christina's World and Andrew Wyeth's Maine.
+- Rockland and its Farnsworth Museum, and Rockport and see my post on Christina’s World and Andrew Wyeth’s Maine.

 - Portland: The thriving seaport city of Portland with its fine dining, shops and cobblestone streets is only about 1 hour 15 minutes from Boothbay.
 If you are lucky enough to get a reservation at Street & Co. or Fore Street, it’s a dining experience you will not soon forget.
 You can also visit the iconic Portland Head Light in nearby Cape Elizabeth.